olamedia/jquery-components/index.md

 <p>Do not expect demos working with <code>master</code> branch.</p>
 <p>API is not frozen, functions and properties can change names at any time</p>
 </blockquote>

+## Features

+* Not bound to any template language.
+Use plain JavaScript if you want, or load preferred one.
+* Designed for Progressive Enhancement.
+Components are extending or replacing existing HTML code, which is useful for clients without JavaScript, such as crawlers (SEO), browsers with no or disabled support and other bots.
+*

 ## TODO